 - (1) All shade trees should have a minimum of a two-inch diameter at breast height at planting.
-All evergreen trees should be a minimum of six feet high at planting. - (2) At planting, evergreen shrubs should be a minimum of two feet high and deciduous or flowering shrubs should be three feet high (unless species is low-growing variety). - (3) All trees should be planted in a permeable area of no less than a three-foot wide radius from the base of the tree. - (4) Existing trees of significant size or special character should be preserved wherever possible. - (5) Planting islands should be used to define vehicular and pedestrian circulation patterns and to break up large expanses of pavement.
+All evergreen trees should be a minimum of six feet high at planting. - (2) At planting, evergreen shrubs should be a minimum of two feet high and deciduous or flowering shrubs should be three feet high (unless species is low-growing variety). - (3) All trees should be planted in a permeable area of no less than a three-foot wide radius from the base of the tree. - (4) Existing trees of significant size or special character should be preserved wherever possible.

+- (5) Planting islands should be used to define vehicular and pedestrian circulation patterns and to break up large expanses of pavement.
 In general, islands should be distributed throughout the parking lot.
 A combination of end-cap islands and linear islands running parallel to parking rows are preferred.
-Islands should include trees and be planted with either grass or evergreen shrubs. - (6) Plantings adjacent to pavement should be protected with curbs or equivalent barriers to protect them from vehicular damage. - (7) Views from public streets of large parking lots should be screened with low (2 1/2 feet to 4 feet) evergreen shrubs, densely twigged deciduous shrubs, evergreen trees, mounds, berms, walls, or a combination thereof, provided that adequate sight distance is maintained. - (8) Screening or buffering of commercial uses from residential properties should consist of evergreen trees and shrubs, opaque fencing, walls, berms, or a combination thereof. - (9) Plantings should be used to identify major entryways to sites, screen service and storage areas and freestanding sign poles, and break up long building walls. - (10) Plant materials should be of specimen quality conforming to the American Standard for Nursery Stock (ANSI Z60.1 1980 or later revision). - (11) Landscaping should be maintained to present a healthy appearance, and dead materials shall be replaced. - (12) Recommended plantings:
+Islands should include trees and be planted with either grass or evergreen shrubs. - (6) Plantings adjacent to pavement should be protected with curbs or equivalent barriers to protect them from vehicular damage.
+(7) Views from public streets of large parking lots should be screened with low (2 1/2 feet to 4 feet) evergreen shrubs, densely twigged deciduous shrubs, evergreen trees, mounds, berms, walls, or a combination thereof, provided that adequate sight distance is maintained. - (8) Screening or buffering of commercial uses from residential properties should consist of evergreen trees and shrubs, opaque fencing, walls, berms, or a combination thereof. - (9) Plantings should be used to identify major entryways to sites, screen service and storage areas and freestanding sign poles, and break up long building walls. - (10) Plant materials should be of specimen quality conforming to the American Standard for Nursery Stock (ANSI Z60.1 1980 or later revision). - (11) Landscaping should be maintained to present a healthy appearance, and dead materials shall be replaced.

+(12) Recommended plantings:

-Botanic Name Common Name Dotaine Maine
+Botanic Name Common Name

 Shade trees:

-Acer platanoides

-Acer rubrum
+Acer rubrum Red maple

-Quercus palustris
+Quercus palustris Pin oak

-Fraxinus pennsylvanica
+Fraxinus pennsylvanica Green ash

-Quercus rubra (borealis)
+Quercus rubra (borealis) Red oak

-Norway maple

-Red maple

-Pin oak

-Green ash

-Red oak

-Tilia cordata greenspire Littleleaf linden Zelkova serrata Japanese zelkova
+Tilia cordata greenspire Littleleaf linden

+Zelkova serrata Japanese zelkova

 Ornamental trees:

 Cornus spp.
 Dogwood

 Malus spp.
 Crabapple

 Prunus spp.
 Flowering cherry

 Pyrus calleryana Callery pear

 Evergreen trees:

 Picea pungens Colorado Spruce

 Pinus nigra Austrian pine

 Pinus strobus White pine

 Thuja occidentalis Eastern arborvitae

-Eastern arborvitae

 Tsuga canadensis Canadian eastern hemlock

 Evergreen shrubs:

 Ilex spp.
+Holly

-Holly Juniperus spp.
+Juniperus spp.
 Juniper

-Kalmia latifolia Mountain laurel Rhodondendron spp.
+Kalmia latifolia Mountain laurel

+Rhodondendron spp.
 Rhododendron